Bloom Twins

-Bloom Twins are a British pop music group made up of twin sisters Anna and Sonia Kuprienko.
+Bloom Twins are a British pop music group made up of twin sisters Anna and Sofiia Kuprienko.
 They refer to the style of their music as "dark pop."
 The duo released their first digital single in June 2013.

 History

-Anna and Sonia Kuprienko grew up in the small town of Brovary, Ukraine, a suburb of Kyiv.
+Anna and Sofiia Kuprienko grew up in the small town of Brovary, Ukraine, a suburb of Kyiv.
 The girls started singing early and were playing instruments at the age of five years.
 Later on they have moved to London and pursued their musical careers.
 When Bloom Twins uploaded their first track to YouTube - "Fahrenheit" - in June 2013 they were 17 years old.

 Bloom Twins made a double impact on both music and fashion, opening the door to numerous profile pieces in magazines such as Vogue, Numero, Wonderland and ID.
 Soon after, a support slot for Eels at O2 Academy in Liverpool was followed by Iggy's artist of the week at MTV.

 Following the release of "Get up, Stand up" the Bloom Twins were featured on BBC NewsNight with Jeremy Paxman and graced pages of broadsheet coverage in most of the UK's leading newspapers and magazines such as The Sunday Times, The Guardian, Newsweek as well as appeared on BBC Introducing.

 A period out of the country halted momentum before they made a breakthrough appearance in UNICEF’s Imagine campaign alongside Katy Perry and Will.i.am and other heavyweights of music and media, two years in a row.

 Bloom Twins Made their mark in Europe and the Far East where they have toured extensively with a number of high-profile artists from Eels and LP to Duran Duran, Seal and Nile Rodgers – in addition to headlining their own shows and festival dates: alternative TGE, Standon Calling.

 Both girls can play the flute, keyboard, harmonica and are learning the drums and guitar.